Ms. Koizumi Loves Ramen Noodles

-Ms. Koizumi Loves Ramen Noodles (ラーメン大好き小泉さん, Rāmen Daisuki Koizumi-san) is a Japanese manga series by Naru Narumi.
+Ms. Koizumi Loves Ramen Noodles (ラーメン大好き小泉さん, Rāmen Daisuki Koizumi-san) is a Japanese manga series written by Naru Narumi.
 It began serialization in Takeshobo's Manga Life Storia magazine in September 2013.
 A live-action drama series adaptation aired from June 2015 to December 2016.
 A 12-episode anime television series adaptation co-animated by Studio Gokumi and AXsiZ aired in Japan from January to March 2018.

+Synopsis

+Koizumi is worshiped almost like a goddess in her class for her imposing beauty, but she is a mystery, as she does not communicate with anyone of her own free will.
+But her partner Yuu wants to get to know her more, and she unexpectedly discovers Koizumi's great passion, ramen noodles.
+Both will tour the city to experience new flavors and try to forge a friendship.